Jack Liangjie Xu

+Early life and education

 Xu was born in Guangdong province of China.
 His father died when he was in his sophomore year of high school.
 He took the national college entrance examination a year early, and was accepted by Sun Yat-Sen University.
 After graduating with his B.A. and M.A., Xu went to the United States to pursue a PhD at the University of California Berkeley School of Information, where he was a member of Berkeley's Text Retrieval Conference (TREC) Competition team.

+Career

 He began his career with Excite in 1996.
 In 1998, he began leading the development of the Excite search engine.
 From 2000 to 2002, Xu served as Chief Technology Officer at NetEase in Beijing, helping William Ding to promote the NetEase listed.

 In October 2002, Xu returned to Silicon Valley.
 He was appointed as eBay's Vice President of Engineering & Research and oversaw eBay search, listings and research labs.
 In 2006, Xu was inducted as an eBay Fellow.

 In May 2008 CEO John Chambers recruited him as Cisco's corporate vice president.

+In 2013, Xu was named to the position of chief technology officer and co-president of Sina Corporation.

 In March 2015, Jack Xu and Jeff Xiong (former CTO of Tencent) launched their venture capital firm, Seven Seas Venture Partners, to invest in early-stage start-ups.